Security incidents involving George W. Bush: 2005 Tbilisi grenade attack

-On May 10, 2005, while Bush was giving a speech in Freedom Square, Vladimir Arutyunian, a native Georgian who was born to a family of ethnic Armenians, threw a live Soviet-made RGD-5 hand grenade toward the podium.
+On May 10, 2005, while Bush was giving a speech in Freedom Square, Tbilisi, Vladimir Arutyunian, a native Georgian who was born to a family of ethnic Armenians, threw a live Soviet-made RGD-5 hand grenade toward the podium.
 It landed in the crowd about 61 ft from the podium after hitting a girl, but it did not detonate because a red tartan handkerchief was wrapped tightly around it, preventing the safety lever from detaching.
 Georgian President Mikheil Saakashvili was seated nearby.
 After escaping that day, Arutyunian was arrested in July 2005.
 During his arrest, he killed an Interior Ministry agent.
 He was convicted in January 2006 and given a life sentence.

 2008 Baghdad shoeing

 On December 14, 2008, Iraqi journalist Muntadhar al-Zaidi threw both of his shoes at Bush during an Iraqi press conference, shouting "This is a farewell kiss from the Iraqi people, dog".
 Bush quickly ducked, avoiding being hit by either of the shoes.
 The second shoe hit the US flag, and Al-Zaidi was subsequently grabbed, kicked, and hurried out of the room by guards.
 Al-Zaidi received a three-year prison sentence, which was reduced to two years.
 On September 15, 2009, after nine months of incarceration, he was released early because he had no prior criminal record.